PriyaMulla/Carpool-Connect-VC/doc/use-cases/use-cases-brief.md

 #Use cases brief

-##Create an account  MAYBE FULLY DRESSED
+##Create an account
 1. Click sign up button
 2. System sends user to Sign up page
 3. System asks for Name and Last Name
 4. User enters their Name and Last Name
 5. System asks for an email address with an ending of "@vassar.edu"
-6. User enters email address with correct format
+6. User enters email address
 7. System asks for a phone number
 8. User enters their phone number
-9. System asks to choose a role (Driver or Passenger) <--- Extension if driver another question asking if they have car
+9. System asks to choose a role (Driver or Passenger)
 10. User chooses their role
 11. System gives an option to add a picture
 12. User adds their desired picture